 To prevent a toenail fungus infection from spreading to (or catching it from) others, never share towels or walk around barefoot in areas that others may come into contact with; always wear shoes or sandals in public showers, locker rooms, health spas, and gyms.
 Lastly, avoid swimming pools and pool areas where others may be walking around barefoot.

-At Dalhousie Station Foot Clinic, we offer oral medication, topical drugs, and laser treatments for nail fungus.
+At Dalhousie Station Foot Clinic, we offer oral medication and topical drugs for nail fungus.
 We also specialize in prescription foot orthotics.
 No matter what ailments affect your feet, at Dalhousie Station Foot Clinic, we provide the required treatment to patients of all ages.
-If your foot pain disrupts your day-to-day comfort, your athletic lifestyle, or your ability to wear fashionable shoes, contact us at 403-450-8285 today.
+If your foot pain disrupts your day-to-day comfort, your athletic lifestyle, or your ability to wear fashionable shoes, contact us at today.